taravasya/FLARUM-MIGRATION/README.md

 * type
 * content

 The posts content will be parsed with s9e/TextFormatter integrated in Flarum.
 But some bbcodes will be prepaided with custom code, what finished text will be the most acceptable
+Inline image attachments [ATTACH]XXXID[/ATTACH] will be replaced with the <UPL-IMAGE-PREVIEW></UPL-IMAGE-PREVIEW> tags.
 The posts will then be linked to the appropriate discussions.

 ### Step 5: User/Discussions record creation
 It will link discussions with users that have contributed to them.

+### Step 6: Avatars import to db
+It will place to flarum table **users** paths to avatars

 ### Step 6: User discussion and comment count creation
 It will count discussions and comments for each user and save them accordingly.